maxwellito/vivus/readme.md

   - `autostart` makes it start right now
 - `delay` (integer)
 time between the drawing of first and last path, in frames (only for delayed animations)
+- `dashGap` (integer)
+whitespace extra margin between dashes.
+The default value is `2`.
+Increase it in case of glitches at the initial state of the animation
+- `forceRender` (boolean)
+force the browser to re-render all updated path items.
+By default, the value is `true` on IE only. (check the 'troubleshoot' section for more details)
 - `selfDestroy` (boolean) removes all extra styling on the SVG, and leaves it as original

 The Vivus object got 3 controls methods: